-Background: Regional Advisory Working Group Agenda Item 3, Transit Update: Rail
+Background: Policy Advisory Council Agenda Item 6, Transit Update: Rail Synthesis and

-Synthesis and Crossings, is attached.
-Staff will seek input on the Transit Update: Rail Synthesis and Crossings at the October 12, 2019, Joint MTC Planning
+Crossings is attached.
+This report will be presented to the Regional Advisory Working Group on October 8, 2019.
+Additionally, staff will seek input on the Transit Update: Rail Synthesis and Crossings at the October 12, 2019 Joint MTC is requested.

-Committee with the ABAG Administrative Committee.
+Planning Committee with the ABAG Administrative Committee.

-Staff will be at your October 8, 2019, meeting to discuss this item.
-The Working
+Staff will be at your October 9 meeting to discuss this report.
+The Council's input

-Group's input is requested.